Also known as: Asthma action plan - school, Wheezing - school, Reactive airway disease - school or Bronchial asthma - school

 - A brief history of your child's asthma

-- Asthma symptoms to watch out for
+- Asthma symptoms to watch for

-- Smells from chemicals and cleaners
+- Smells from chemicals and cleaning products

 - Grass and weeds